unbit/uwsgi-docs/asyncio.rst

 When starting playing with asyncio you may get confused between callback and coroutines.

 The first ones are executed when a specific event raises (for example when a file descriptor is ready for read).
-They are basically standard functions executed in the main greenlet (and eventually they can swithc back control to a specific uWSGI core).
+They are basically standard functions executed in the main greenlet (and eventually they can switch back control to a specific uWSGI core).

 Coroutines are more complex, they are pretty near to a greenlet, but internally they work on python frames instead of c stacks.
 From a python programmer point of view, coroutines are very special generators.
 Your WSGI callable can spawn coroutines.